pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 print(value)
 ```

-If we run the code above you'll see that "This is an example" is printed followed by "This is an example with discardable", meaning that we've successfully stored the result of `example()` in  `value`, appended " with discardable to it" and finally printed it.
+If you run the code above you'll see that "This is an example" is printed followed by "This is an example with discardable", meaning that you've successfully stored the result of `example()` in  `value`, appended " with discardable to it" and finally printed it.

 ## Real-world examples